 Get leadership on board to support changes and improvement.
 Sometimes the team starts to highlight opportunities and necessary changes that are outside of the project team’s control.
 And if the company has not yet fully adopted Agile and Scrum, there might be issues with making changes that affect other people.

 It takes a lot of diplomatic skills and patience, but the product owner or the project management team should take the time to communicate the values and goals of methodology, and make everyone in the company an ally.
-Obviously, it’s better to do this before the project launches, but the second-best time is now.
+Obviously, it’s better to do this before the project launches, you can find better moment in the time management tool of workers but the second-best time is now.

 The benefits of running a sprint retrospective